Return to Home

 Concept: Tactical vs. Market Timing

 • TAA: Disciplined.
-"I am shifting equities from 60% to 65% because valuations are good."
+"I am shifting equities from 60% to 65% because valuations are attractive."
+Modest deviations from policy weights.

 • Market Timing: Binary/Extreme.
 "I am selling EVERYTHING because I think a crash is coming."
 TAA is rarely "all in" or "all out".